Back

 • Board Committees:

-• You might also consider on which committees you might be interested in serving.
+• You might also consider which board committees you might be interested in being part of.

 • Public companies generally must have at minimum an audit committee that oversees the audit of the financial statements of the company.
 There are specific eligibility requirements to serving on this committee.